ClearScore/cs-chart/README.md

 $ npm test
 ```

+## Releasing

+A new version will automatically be released when the master branch is tagged.

+To tag the master branch run `npm run release`.
+This will run `standard-version`

+The following will happen when you run `npm run release`.

+ - Bump the `package.json` version
+ - Commits the changes
+ - Pushes commit and tag to git
+ - Travis run tests
+ - Travis runs `npm run postrelease` (add release notes to version in GitHub)
+ - Travis pushes new build to NPM

 ## Contributing

 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.